cujojs/rest/README.md

 To run the suite in a browser:

-    $ buster static
+    $ npm start
-    browse to http://localhost:8282/ in the browser(s) you wish to test
+    browse to http://localhost:8282/ in the browser(s) you wish to test.
+It can take a few seconds to start.

 Thanks